programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 Version control will not be necessary for all of the documents you write.
 However there are times when version controlling will be very useful.
 For any substantial work such as an article, book, or dissertation, version control makes a lot of sense.

 The implementation of version control we are going to use in this lesson will be publicly available, but it is possible to use version control and keep your documents hidden permanently or until you decide to make them available.

+### Why not use Dropbox, Google Drive etc?
+Dropbox, Google Drive and other services offer some form of version control in their systems.
+There are times when this may be sufficient for your needs.
+However there are a number of advantages to using a version control system like Git:

+* language support: Git supports both text and programming languages.
+As research moves to include more digital techniques and tools it becomes increasingly important to have a way of managing and sharing both the 'traditional' outputs (journal articles, books, etc.) but also these newer outputs (code, datasets etc.)
+* more control: a proper version control systems gives you a much greater deal of control over how you manage changes in a document.
+As will be discussed in this lesson this requires some thought but if done will allow you to record changes in a way that is sensible rather than recording changes by time and date only,
+* a useful history: related to the above point, using version control systems like Git will allow you to produce a history of your document in which different stages of the documents can be navigated easily both by yourself and by others.

+### Academic projects using version control
+Using version control has become pretty well established in some scientific disciplines, though its adoption is still far from universal.
+In the humanities and social sciences the use of version control systems like Git are much less common.
+The projects below show some possible ways of using Git in academic setting:

+* [The Programming Historian](https://github.com/programminghistorian/jekyll) which uses GitHub in the work-flow of managing the [journal]https://github.com/programminghistorian/jekyll/issues, [lessons](http://programminghistorian.org/new-lesson-workflow) and [producing the site.](http://programminghistorian.org/posts/how-we-moved-to-github)
+* [Python Programming for the Humanities](https://github.com/fbkarsdorp/python-course) is a tutorial introducing the Python programming language.

 ## Getting Started